softworkz/embyuserwiki/Roku.md

 * Ensure your media meets the above criteria.
 * Configure your audio settings in the Roku device control panel.
 If you'd like DTS audio to passthrough, you'll need to make sure your Roku is configured correctly, or it may trigger transcoding.

 * Compare the bitrate of your files to the bitrate setting in the app.
-You can find the bitrate of your file by checking the media info in the web interface.
-If the bitrate of the file is higher than the setting in the app, transcoding will be required.
+You can find the bitrate of a file by checking the media info in the web interface.
+If the bitrate of a file is higher than the setting in the app, transcoding will be required.
 Increasing the bitrate setting in the app can help reduce transcoding, but may impact playback performance if your network connection is not fast enough to handle it.

 ![](images/apps/roku1.jpg)